dlindridge/UsefulPowershell/README.md

 Looks through the event log to find a specific Event ID number and outputs results to file choice (CSV or TXT).

+### GPUpdate.ps1 ### (Command Line)
+Finds all Windows machines in the domain and executes "gpupdate /force" on them if they are online.
+Requires that PSExec be on the system that this script is executed from.
+Path to PSExec is defined at the top of the script for customization.

 ### IpInfo.ps1 ### (Command Line)
 Get the public IP address of the machine this is run on and send it as an email or place a text file somewhere.